owncloud/ocis/services/settings/README.md

 As an example, user profile settings that can be changed in the Web UI must be persistent.

-The settings service supports two different backends for persisting the data.
-The backend can be set via the `SETTINGS_STORE_TYPE` environment variable.
-Supported values are:

-*   `metadata`: The default.
-This backend persists the settings data via the `storage-system` service.
+The settings service persists the settings data via the `storage-system` service.
-*   `filesystem`: (deprecated) This backend persists the settings data in a directory on the local filesystem.
-  The directory can be configured with `SETTINGS_DATA_PATH`.
-This backend is **not** suitable for running multiple intances of the `settings` service in a scale-out deployment and was therefore deprecated.

 <!--- Note: The diagramm is outdate, leaving it here for a future rework
 The diagram shows how the settings service integrates into oCIS: